symfony/symfony-docs/reference/constraints/Luhn.rst

 Luhn
 ======

-This constraint is used to ensure that a creditcard number passes the Luhn algorithm.
+This constraint is used to ensure that a credit card number passes the `Luhn algorithm`_.
-It is useful as a first step to validating a creditcard, before communicating with a payment gateway.
+It is useful as a first step to validating a credit card: before communicating with a payment gateway.

 +----------------+-----------------------------------------------------------------------+